sinacloud/phonegap-plugins/iOS/MacAddress/README.md

 This is the plugins to help you get the iOS WIFI MAC address

 The UDID API is deprecated in iOS 5.
-To get a unique identifier, maybe you need to turn to iPhones' MAC address instead.
+To get a unique identifier, maybe you need to turn to iPhones/iPad/iPod touch' MAC address instead.

 <h1>INSTALL</h1>